Best private medical practices in the UK

 Getting the typed report to you quickly: Email attachment of secure .pdf document

 If you have signed our email consent form, we can send this clinical letter out to you straight away, as a secure .pdf document.
 Our patients who have smartphones – iPhone, Android and Blackberry devices – often get their typed reports appearing on their phones before they get home from the hospital clinic.
 Others find it waiting on their iPad, tablet, laptop or desk computer at home.
 And for those who are not technologically minded, don’t worry, we can still post letters.
-We can also fax if that is how you prefer it.

 Prompt and accurate invoices